 Implement Continuous Recruitment

-Continuous Recruitment is the best way to improve your Recruitment ROI because it can significantly reduce your time-to-fill.
-Since it takes between six and nine months to hire a physician, continuous recruitment efforts not only make sense, they help you make money.
-Benefits of having a full recruitment funnel include being able to recover from unexpected problems while interviewing as well as maintaining your leverage during the hiring process.
+Continuous recruitment is the best way to improve your Recruitment ROI because it can significantly reduce your time-to-fill.
+Since it takes between six and nine months to hire a physician, continuous recruitment efforts not only make sense, it helps your bottom line.
+Benefits of having a full recruitment funnel include being able to recover from unexpected problems while interviewing, as well as maintaining your leverage during the hiring process.
 You don’t want to be desperate for a placement during the negotiation process.

-Continuous Recruitment takes on many forms.
+Continuous recruitment takes on many forms.
 Finding what works best for your organization is important.
-The goal is to have a list of candidates that have expressed interest in joining your organization when an opportunity arises.
+The goal is to have a list of candidates who have expressed interest in joining your organization when an opportunity arises.

 Hire for Fit

 Hiring for fit is the second-best way to improve ROI.
-If you think Cost-Per-Hire expenses are hard on your bottom line, the cost of a bad hire is much worse.
-Not only will you have to go through the lengthy recruitment process again, and spend the money again, a bad hire can cost you revenue through inefficient and underproductive care, loss of patient loyalty, or worse, drive away good physicians.
+If you think cost-per-hire expenses are hard on your bottom line, the cost of a bad hire is much worse.
+Not only will you have to go through the lengthy and costly recruitment process again, but a bad hire can also cost you revenue through inefficient and underproductive care, loss of patient loyalty, or worse, drive away good physicians.
 Did you know that engaged physicians are 26% more productive and generate 51% more inpatient referrals?3

 Hiring for fit means focusing on finding a physician that will thrive within your organization and remain for a long time.
 To hire for fit you need to have a good handle on your workplace culture.
 If you know what makes the culture at your organization special, you’ll be able to see which candidates will be a good fit.
 If you’re unsure, start a culture assessment right away.
 Not only will it give you a better understanding of what it’s like to be a part of your team, but you’ll also be able to address any negative aspects of your organization’s culture giving you the means to improve recruitment and retention.